The third pillar

 Signing

 Every delivery is signed.
 The scheme is fixed per subscription and reported on the webhook's read surface as signingAlg, so a consumer checks it once and writes the matching verifier.
-The two schemes solve different problems — pick by who needs to verify the delivery.
+Which scheme you want depends on who needs to trust the delivery.

 hmac - default